hhowell/747Homework4/README.md

 ped_light_NS is the crosswalk going north or south on either side ped_light_EW is the crosswalk going east or west on either side

-Assume that cars will yeild to pedestrians when turning left or right
+Assume that cars will yield to pedestrians when turning left or right

 How to run model
 $ NuSMV -int assignment4.smv